Irwin1985/FoxExtends/README.md

 laCountries[3] = "ARGENTINA"
 laCountries[4] = "ESPAÑA"

 ?
-JOIN(@laCountries, ', ') // prints USA, COLOMBIA, ARGENTINA, ESPAÑA
+AJOIN(@laCountries, ', ') // prints USA, COLOMBIA, ARGENTINA, ESPAÑA

 // ================================================================================
 // 6.
-SPLIT(tcString, tcDelimiter): Creates an array with all matches in the string provided.
+ASPLIT(tcString, tcDelimiter): Creates an array with all matches in the string provided.
 // ================================================================================
 // Example

-laColors = SPLIT("Red, Yellow, Blue, Green, Purple", ',')
+laColors = ASPLIT("Red, Yellow, Blue, Green, Purple", ',')
 FOR EACH lcColor IN laColors
   ? lcColor
 ENDFOR